Hannah-GOng/biostat823-covid19-analysis-project/README.md

 Jenny Zhuo (Biostatistics, Duke University)

 ## The objective of the Project & Target Audience
-Build a dashboard showing the recent situation of covid-19, showing:
+Build a dashboard showing the recent situation of COVID-19:
-   - first page: the number of people taking vaccines by state and by brand;
+   - the first page: visualizing the total number of vaccinations by state and by brand;
-   - Second page: the estimated cases within next few weeks by state;
+   - the second page: visualizing the estimated number of deaths due to COVID-19 within the next few weeks by state;
-   - third page: machine learning models predict whether a covid-19 positive patient will discharge or decease based on the clinical factors.
+   - the third page: providing results and interpretation of machine learning models on predicting whether a COVID-19 positive patient will be discharged or deceased based on their characteristics.

-The target audience of the dashboard is those who are interested in the covid-19 data.
-The audience can first have an overview of the distribution of vaccines from the first page, then they can see the estimated cases for each states in the second page and discover if there are some associations between the number of people vaccined and the number of cases.
-Finally, they can go further to analyze that among the cases group, which factors may contribute more to determine their last status(discharge or decease)
+This dashboard provides a overview of several essential aspects of the current COVID-19 situation: vaccinations, new cases, and deaths.
+Page one and two can be helpful to the consumers who are interested in knowing the estimated new cases for the next few weeks, learning about the trend of new cases, and detecting possible correlation between vaccinations and new cases.
+Meanwhile, page three is informative to the consumers who are curious about which factors may contribute more to the deaths of COVID-19 positive patients.
+Therefore, this dashboard makes the above information more simple and intuitive to find and understand.

 ## Data Set
 The dataset we use come from the several sources: